plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 ### 2.4 Tactical Meetings

-In service of a Role, any Partner may convene a ***“Tactical Meeting”*** to engage other Roles in their responsibilities and duties.
+In service of a Role, any Associé may convene a ***“Tactical Meeting”*** to engage other Roles in their responsibilities and duties.

 #### 2.4.1 Attendance

-The Partner convening a Tactical Meeting must name the Roles desired in that meeting.
+The Associé convening a Tactical Meeting must name the Roles desired in that meeting.
 All Role Leads of those Roles are then invited to attend, unless the convener narrows the invite to include only a subset of Role Leads for a Role.
 The convener may choose the Facilitator of any relevant Circle to run the meeting.

 #### 2.4.2 Facilitation & Process